Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzLoadBalancer.md

     - `Protocol <ProbeProtocol>`: The protocol of the end point.
 Possible values are: 'Http' or 'Tcp'.
 If 'Tcp' is specified, a received ACK is required for the probe to be successful.
 If 'Http' is specified, a 200 OK response from the specifies URI is required for the probe to be successful.
     - `[Id <String>]`: Resource ID.
     - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-    - `[IntervalInSecond <Int32?>]`: The interval, in seconds, for how frequently to probe the endpoint for health status.
+    - `[IntervalInSeconds <Int32?>]`: The interval, in seconds, for how frequently to probe the endpoint for health status.
 Typically, the interval is slightly less than half the allocated timeout period (in seconds) which allows two full probes before taking the instance out of rotation.
 The default value is 15, the minimum value is 5.
     - `[Name <String>]`: Gets name of the resource that is unique within a resource group.
 This name can be used to access the resource.
     - `[NumberOfProbe <Int32?>]`: The number of probes where if no response, will result in stopping further traffic from being delivered to the endpoint.
 This values allows endpoints to be taken out of rotation faster or slower than the typical times used in Azure.
     - `[ProvisioningState <String>]`: Gets the provisioning state of the public IP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.